nuuuwan/news_lk3_data/README.md

 “The Telecommunications Regulatory Commission of Sri Lanka (TRCSL) has granted its approval for the proposed merger, underscoring its vision to advance the adoption of telecommunications services across Sri Lanka.”

-The trading of Dilaog Axiata shares on the Colombo Stock Exchange was halted pending further disclosure, Dialog announced in a Colombo Stock Exchange filing.
-“Please note that the trading of DIAL.N0000 has been halted pending disclosure.”
+The trading of Dilaog Axiata shares on the Colombo Stock Exchange was temporarily halted Thursday before Dialog made its Colombo Stock Exchange filing.

 ...